Employee burnout: causes, signs and strategies

 An easy example would be to encourage that employees to’ mute’ their various communication tools.
 This way, they are mindfully checking in on messages, rather than allowing chimes or bells to take them away from their work.

-Fewer interruptions and less switching mean more productivity, focus, and happier employees!
+Fewer interruptions and less switching mean more productivity, focus and happier employees.
 Overall, this is a key element of how the way we view strategic work as a competitive advantage for your business.

-It’s not only enough to suggest eliminating multitasking, it needs to be an initiative lived by leaders in your organization.
+It’s not only enough to suggest eliminating multitasking, it needs to be an initiative lived by leaders in your organisation.
 This is especially true when it comes to managing remote teams (who risk being ‘always on,’ day or night).

-Have leaders practice it themselves first, promote it to employees, and have them set a good example so that your workforce can feel empowered to do the same.
+Have leaders practice it themselves first, promote it to employees and have them set a good example so that your workforce can feel empowered to do the same.

 It could even take the shape of a company-wide initiative.
 For example, ‘meeting-free Mondays’ could become the standard in your business.
 That way, you eliminate meetings for one day so everyone can focus.

-Your company’s core values are one of the clearest expressions of what matters to your company, and what your company expects of your workers.
+Your company’s core values are one of the clearest expressions of what matters to your company and what your company expects of your workers.
 So, if you don’t have them at all, that should be your first step.

 If you do have them, revisit them.
 But don’t just update them for the sake of doing so, you need to also consider how you are living those values and how they translated into lived employee experiences.